pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 width="100%"
 %}

+**Challenge #5.2.H: In the flow** ⸺ Draw the flow chart for the program above.
+Use the flow charts for the wall-avoidance and the wall-following on this page for inspiration.
+{: .notice--primary}

-**Challenge #5.2.H: Uphill both ways** ⸺ In the example above, it reverses in both cases before turning left or right.
+**Challenge #5.2.I: Uphill both ways** ⸺ In the example above, it reverses in both cases before turning left or right.
 Could you use just a single block to reverse by placing it before the If-else block?
 Try this out. **Discuss** ⸺ You should find that it is not quite the same.
 It will mostly turn right if you wave your hand in front of the sensor, no matter how close.
 Why is that?
+Explain the difference with your flow chart from challenge Challenge #5.2.H.
 {: .notice--primary}